Search This Blog

 The Methodology Question

-I was halfway out on the 5k when my third brain cell (The Spare) kicked in with a connection between project methods and best practice and how each becomes part of the other.
+I was halfway out on the daily 5k when my third brain cell (The Spare) kicked in with a connection between project methods and best practice and how each becomes part of the other.
 Exciting stuff for 0530, but that is what you get when the two active brain cells are occupied with walking and talking to yourself.
+Lately, we have been discussing project methodology.
+How the methodology came to be, the best practices contained in the methodology, and where the best practices come from – vendor, individuals, group consensus – or anywhere else.
+Our PMO has an established project flow process.
+There are several versions of a base model – usually tailored to the type of project:

 This is the delivery model, which at times changes from project to project, based on customer requirements and anticipated project outcomes: